Wele-Nzas: History

-The earliest settlers of Wele-Nzas, and the only inhabitants of the region for nearly 15,000 years, were the Byele peoples.
-Bantu migration ultimately displaced the Byele, and during the 20th century the last of the Byele migrated to Cameroon.
+The earliest settlers of Wele-Nzas, and the only inhabitants of the region for nearly 15,000 years, were the Gyele (Byele) peoples.
+Bantu migration ultimately displaced the Gyele, and during the 20th century the last of the Gyele migrated to Cameroon.
 The Fang people ultimately became the predominant ethnic group in the province.
 As European explorers mostly avoided the interior of Equatorial Guinea, there are few accounts of the region in early European histories; even the Spanish governors of the region did not visit Wele-Nzas until the official formation of Spanish Guinea in 1926.

 Wele-Nzas has played an important role in post-independence Equatoguinean history as the home province of both of the country's presidents, Francisco Macías Nguema and Teodoro Obiang Nguema Mbasogo.
 From 1975 until the 1979 Equatorial Guinea coup d'état, Macías led his totalitarian rule of the nation from his hometown of Nsangayong on the border with Gabon.
 Obiang has initiated several major infrastructure projects in the province, including a new airport and conference center in Mongomo.
 Djibloho, the newest province of Equatorial Guinea, was carved out of Wele-Nzas in 2017.
 Ciudad de la Paz (formerly Oyala), the planned future capital city of Equatorial Guinea, is being built in Djibloho.